hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="entitywritebyname"></a>
 # **EntityWriteByName**

-> void EntityWriteByName (EntityWriteByNameRequest entityWriteByNameRequest, string name, TimeSpan? wrapTTL = null)
+> void EntityWriteByName (string name, EntityWriteByNameRequest entityWriteByNameRequest, TimeSpan? wrapTTL = null)

 Update, read or delete an entity using entity name